Because 30 is the same old 30…

 At 36, with a 6 year-old, a three-year old, and classrooms full of teenagers, I have forgotten that every day is a new occasion to look my best.
 Some days, I look at the beauty of the 20 year-olds and have to shake away twinges of envy.
 As I literally mop up the spilled milk, I cannot help think to myself, “Am I even worth the fuss?
 Who exactly am I here to impress?”

 And I answer with a resounding, “YES!
 YES!
 You are ABSOLUTELY worth the fuss!!
 You are here to impress YOURSELF!
-Doll yourself up MAMA.”
+You need a self care routine!
+Doll yourself up MAMA!!”

 So for the past week or so, I have done just that.
+I created a self-care routine.
 I wake up.
 I cleanse and moisturize.
 I do my eyebrows and mascara.
-I conceal the black bags with complexion colored caramel, and I top everything off with my new favorite “Dawn Rising” Lip Sense nude lip color that I know will last me from the time I leave for school in the morning until the time I go to bed at night.* I go to the closet and I pick out clothes that flatter the few extra pounds I have gained, and I feel great as I exit my house to begin my day.
+I conceal the black bags with complexion colored caramel, and I top everything off with my new favorite lip color.
+I go to the closet and I pick out clothes that flatter the few extra pounds I have gained, and I feel great as I exit my house to begin my day.

 Some days are amazing.
 Others are exhausting, but I have noticed a tremendous boost in my self-esteem.
 You see, I used to obsess over looking young.
 I needed to FEEL 20-something.
 BUT I AM NOT 20-something!
 I do not even necessarily miss 20-something.
 Nothing about it makes me want to return.
 Yes, I loved it.
 I loved my friends.
 I had a GREAT time.
 But I also remember that life, then, was a competition.
 For me, life was a game.
 Who was the prettiest?
 Who had the most disposable income?
 Who could hook the most handsome and successful suitors?
 And I was WINNING.
 But, at some point, I got tired of competing, and I just wanted to live…

 My thirties have taught me how to live a life that was never meant to be a competition.
 So I gratefully left the game and fully embraced the life I am now living, but somewhere along the way, I forgot that I was beautiful.
+I forgot that self-care was a routine.
 I forgot that life was more than my ministry, my kids, my husband, my job and my never-ending housework.
 All of those things require me, and they deserve my best version.

 You do not have to do heels and dresses every day, but put on things that make you feel good – from makeup, to hair and accessories, to clothing.
 You will notice the difference immediately.
 You will remember that 3-year old you used to be that liked to play dress up, who looked at mom with utter amazement and awe and wanted to be just like her.
 You will see what Wonder Woman looks like without stained t-shirts and faded leggings.